vegabj/Mastersproject/README.md

 * tqdm
 * R
 * rpy2
-Note: Anaconda was used for running rpy2 due to easier installation on Windows.
+Note: Anaconda was used for running rpy2 due to easier installation for Windows.

 ## Requirements R